Geotechnical engineering: Slope stability analysis

-Stability analysis is needed for the design of engineered slopes and for estimating the risk of slope failure in natural or designed slopes.
-A common assumption is that a slope consists of a layer of soil sitting on top of a rigid base.
-The mass and the base are assumed to interact via friction.
-The interface between the mass and the base can be planar, curved, or have some other complex geometry.
-The goal of a slope stability analysis is to determine the conditions under which the mass will slip relative to the base and lead to slope failure.
+Stability analysis is needed to design engineered slopes and estimate the risk of slope failure in natural or designed slopes by determining the conditions under which the topmost mass of soil will slip relative to the base of soil and lead to slope failure.
 If the interface between the mass and the base of a slope has a complex geometry, slope stability analysis is difficult and numerical solution methods are required.
-Typically, the exact geometry of the interface is not known and a simplified interface geometry is assumed.
-Finite slopes require three-dimensional models to be analyzed.
-To keep the problem simple, most slopes are analyzed assuming that the slopes are infinitely wide, and can therefore be represented by two-dimensional models.
-A slope can be drained or undrained.
-The undrained condition is used in the calculations to produce conservative estimates of risk.
+Typically, the interface's exact geometry is unknown, and a simplified interface geometry is assumed.
+Finite slopes require three-dimensional models to be analyzed, so most slopes are analyzed assuming that they are infinitely wide and can be represented by two-dimensional models.

-A popular stability analysis approach is based on principles pertaining to the limit equilibrium concept.
-This method analyzes a finite or infinite slope as if it were about to fail along its sliding failure surface.
-Equilibrium stresses are calculated along the failure plane and compared to the soils shear strength as determined by Terzaghi's shear strength equation.
-Stability is ultimately decided by a factor of safety equal to the ratio of shear strength to the equilibrium stresses along the failure surface.
-A factor of safety greater than one generally implies a stable slope, failure of which should not occur assuming the slope is undisturbed.
-A factor of safety of 1.5 for static conditions is commonly used in practice.
+Sub-disciplines

 Geosynthetics

 Geosynthetics are a type of plastic polymer products used in geotechnical engineering that improve engineering performance while reducing costs.
 This includes geotextiles, geogrids, geomembranes, geocells, and geocomposites.
-The synthetic nature of the products makes them suitable for use in the ground where high levels of durability are required; their main functions include drainage, filtration, reinforcement, separation, and containment.
+The synthetic nature of the products make them suitable for use in the ground where high levels of durability are required.
+Their main functions include drainage, filtration, reinforcement, separation, and containment.

 Geosynthetics are available in a wide range of forms and materials, each to suit a slightly different end-use, although they are frequently used together.
 Some reinforcement geosynthetics, such as geogrids and more recently, cellular confinement systems, have shown to improve bearing capacity, modulus factors and soil stiffness and strength.
 These products have a wide range of applications and are currently used in many civil and geotechnical engineering applications including roads, airfields, railroads, embankments, piled embankments, retaining structures, reservoirs, canals, dams, landfills, bank protection and coastal engineering.